midhunpradeep/formal-theory-of-ideas/the-shape-of-meaning.md

 - Objective identity

 Instead, we build an **ecology of interpretable structure**—what survives is what can be felt, named, repeated, and recombined.

----

-### ✦ Next Steps

-From here, we can:
-- Formalize modalities as **structures embedded in environments** (e.g. spacetime, mind, culture)
-- Define **modal neighborhoods**: sets of structures with overlapping survivability patterns
-- Model **semantic drift** as projection mutation
-- Reframe physical law, perception, and communication as **modal constraints on abstraction trees**